 Sen. Bob Casey: Mueller would be 'mistaken' to release final Russia report close to midterms

-Sen. Bob Casey, R-Pa., believes it would be a mistake for special counsel Robert Mueller to release his final report on Russian interference in the 2016 election near the fall midterm elections.
+Sen. Bob Casey, D-Pa., believes it would be a mistake for special counsel Robert Mueller to release his final report on Russian interference in the 2016 election near the fall midterm elections.

 Casey’s comments come after Mueller indicted 13 Russian nationals last week and three groups with charges associated with interfering with the 2016 election.
 Mueller is also investigating whether the Trump campaign colluded with Russian officials.

-Note: EDITOR'S NOTE: This story has been corrected to indicate Casey is a Democrat.